New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- New Orleans and its opponents have gone over the current 38-point total in 10 of 15 games this season.
+- New Orleans and its opponents have combined to score more than 38.5 points in 10 of 15 games this season.

-- Carolina's games have gone over 38 points in nine of 15 chances this season.
+- Carolina and its opponents have combined to score more than 38.5 points in eight of 15 games this season.

-- The combined points per game average of the two teams, 39.6, is 1.6 points greater than Sunday's over/under.
+- The combined points per game average of the two teams, 39.6, is 1.1 points above Sunday's over/under.

-- This contest's total is 5.3 points lower than the 43.3 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 43.3 points per game, 4.8 more than this contest's over/under.

-- The average total in Saints games this season is 44.0, 6.0 points above Sunday's over/under of 38.
+- Saints games this season feature an average total of 44.0 points, a number 5.5 points higher than Sunday's over/under.

 Saints stats and trends

-- In New Orleans' 15 games this season, it has seven wins against the spread.
+- In New Orleans' 15 games this year, it has seven wins against the spread.

+- The Saints have yet to cover the spread this season when favored by 7 points or more.

 - New Orleans' games this year have gone over the total in six out of 15 opportunities (40%).

-- In games that New Orleans picks up over 300.8 yards, the team is 5-5 against the spread and 5-5 overall.
+- When New Orleans picks up more than 300.8 yards, the team is 5-5 against the spread and 5-5 overall.

-- The Saints have turned the ball over two more times (18 total) than the Panthers have forced a turnover (16) this season.
+- The Saints have turned the ball over 18 times this season, two more turnovers than the Panthers have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Panthers.